shubozhang/java-8-features/README.md

 ```

 * Examples of new patterns
 ```
 Predicate<String> p1 = s -> s.length() < 20;
 Predicate<String> p2 = s -> s.length() > 10;
 Predicate<String> id = Predicate.isEqual(target);
 ```

 ### Module-02 Streams and Collectors
-   * Map / filter /reduce
+* Map / filter / reduce
 * what is a Stream?
 * Patterns to build a Stream
 * Operations on a Stream

 #### 2.1.Map /Filter /Reduce